 - Acute Withdrawal: Acute withdrawal typically begins after the early symptoms.
 Most of the symptoms occur in this phase, and most people claim that this is the hardest part.

 - Post-Acute Withdrawal Symptoms (PAWS): There may be some lingering side effects even though most symptoms subside after the acute phase.

 How Do You Recover From a Benzo Addiction?

 Benzo addiction treatment begins with detox.
 Detox is essential as it prepares both your body and mind for recovery.
 Following a successful detox, highly specialized treatment is necessary.
 To successfully recover from benzo addiction, it is imperative to begin professional treatment.
 Prescription drug addiction is not only dangerous, but it is incredibly difficult to beat on your own.
 At Kingsway, we offer several options that can help you or your loved one beat benzodiazepine addiction once and for all.

 After detox prepares you for a treatment program, you will enter one of these common programs.

-- Residential: Residential treatment programs take place in a secure treatment facility where you live for a certain period of time depending on the severity of your addiction and any co-occurring mental health conditions.
+Residential treatment programs take place in a secure treatment facility where you live for a certain period of time, depending on the severity of your addiction and any co-occurring mental health conditions.
 Residential programs work well for individuals who need complete monitoring and supervision.

-- Outpatient Program (OP): OPs are for individuals who have completed a higher level of care but want continuing support to get back to normal life.
-Outpatient treatment can also be helpful if for those who had a mild addiction problem.
+Outpatient programs are for individuals who have completed a higher level of care but want continuing support to get back to normal life.
+Outpatient treatment can also be helpful for those who have a mild addiction problem.
 One form of treatment is most commonly not enough for people dealing with substance use issues.
 In the spectrum of care, outpatient treatment plays a vital role for individuals transitioning between severe and less severe treatment.

 - Cognitive Behavioral Therapy (CBT): CBT generally involves training to change patterns of thinking.
 It is the most widely used therapy for benzodiazepine addiction treatment.